 4. With the growing age, our skin’s structures also change, so losing elasticity and decreasing the production of collagen make the pores look more visible and noticeable.

 Leads Acne problems due to excess production of sebum from sebaceous glands.

 Also, leads to the blackheads that are the common skin complaint which forms into plugs at the opening of large pores.

 Open Pores treatment results:

 What are the Common Myths about Open Pores?

 The most common myth involved with the large pores is about its size because of its term ‘large pores’.
 The size of the open pores depends on the activity level of the oil or sebaceous glands, not on your beauty habits.

-The black in blackheads is a dirt but those little black dots we see across our noses and cheeks on the face are actually the result of oxidation which is a chemical reaction involving oxygen and sebum.
+The black in blackheads is a speck of dirt but those little black dots we see across our noses and cheeks on the face are actually the result of oxidation which is a chemical reaction involving oxygen and sebum.